Price Qty

 What is HDR

-Other than LCD TVs and display panels, BenQ also puts great effort into developing projectors by integrating software and hardware technologies to present an authentic HDR image, which allows consumers to view content with more detail and better picture quality.
+Apart from LCD TVs and display panels, BenQ invests heavily in projector development, integrating software and hardware technologies to present true HDR imagery, offering consumers refined visual content with superior image quality.

 BenQ HDR-PRO Projector